agrifooddatacanada/FfT_schema_library/README.md

 # Schema Library

-Welcome to the Schema libraryfor Food from Thought.
+Welcome to the Schema library for Food from Thought.
 View and search schemas in the [Schema library](https://agrifooddatacanada.github.io/FfT_schema_library/) amd contribute your schemas here on the GitHub backend.

 This is a library of active schema projects and so as the documentation is refined the contents will change.